Key Facts

 As mentioned earlier, doctors have considered using cervical cups for conception for about 40 years.
 Some studies were organised to address this and gave mixed results:

 - Some revealed a high pregnancy rate for women who used menstrual cups.
-A study of individuals undertaking the ICI (Intracervical insemination) showed that the pregnancy rate per cycle was 5.9% in cases where menstrual cups weren’t used and 15.2% in cases where the cervical cups were used.
+A study of individuals undertaking the ICI ( Intracervical insemination ) showed that the pregnancy rate per cycle was 5.9% in cases where menstrual cups weren’t used and 15.2% in cases where the cervical cups were used.

 - Others didn’t: One study that involved more than 600 treatment cycles revealed pregnancy rates of 7.8% for each cycle after using a cervical cap and 9.8% when the usual ICI protocols were followed.

 - Also, the idea of doing certain things to keep more sperm and increase the probability of conception isn’t consistently supported.
-For instance, lying down after the IUI procedure to avert sperm backflow will not boost the chances of conception, nor do sex positions that may decrease backflow.
+For instance, lying down after the IUI procedure to avert sperm backflow will not boost the chances of conception, nor will sex positions that may decrease backflow.

 Despite the lack of clear, published evidence to prove that menstrual cups are helpful for women trying to conceive, many companies have produced customised cervical cups to be utilised for conception reasons.
 It’s crucial to remember that these manufacturers haven’t yet given their data to show that the products work as advertised, and this isn’t a requirement for the usual TGA medical device clearance.
+Even if we had reliable scientific evidence showing that cervical cups can promote conception, we could not assume that the same results would be attained after using menstrual cups and discs.
+This is especially true for menstrual cups, as they are longer than cervical caps and can hold fluid substantially away from the cervix.

 Menstrual cups & falling pregnant: conclusion